Using the Dual MF Film

 Adjusting the

-T-locks inserted!!!) still clears the internal carriage that moves during
+clears the internal carriage that moves during scanning.

-leave T-locks inserted in the holder when the holder is not in use.
+Do NOT leave T-locks inserted in the holder when the holder is

-your holder in its scanner drawer.
-It is
+Do NOT store your holder in its scanner

 surface.
 Consider turning the holder upside